mizansyed/sync-scroll/README.md

 Sync Scroll
 ===========

-Syncronise scrolls for multiple DIVs vertically and horizontally
+Syncronise scrolls for multiple DIVs vertically and horizontally.
+This is useful when you want to compare content side by side.

 ## Usage